billroy/bitlash-commander/README.md

 - button group
 	- bug: create a group of round buttons in panel editor: buttons don't show
 	- bug: grouped items should show the parent's menu
-	- bug: don't save generated buttons (which have a 'group' field)

 - thumbnails for index page